diliprk/MasterThesis-ML4ACADS/HybridPINN/ReadMe.md

 The `FDDN_Lib` script runs the FDDN Solver in batch mode (`run_fddn.bat`) and save the data frame results in a .csv file.

-**Misc Implementations:**
+#### Misc Implementations:

-1.)
-An ***Early stopping*** feature is implemented in the **GeneralApproach** which monitors the change in the `error_loss` function for the last 10 epochs and terminates the training if there is no improvement.
+ 1. An ***Early stopping*** feature is implemented in the **GeneralApproach** which monitors the change in the `error_loss` function for the last 10 epochs and terminates the training if there is no improvement.
 This can be seen in action in the `PINN_v1.0_GeneralApproach_SingleHoVLoop_OneCF.ipynb` file.
-2.)
-All approaches also use an ***Adaptive Batch Size*** technique during the training process that removes the converged points from the training data population and also lowers the batch size when the available *training data points is < initial batch size*
+ 2. All approaches also use an ***Adaptive Batch Size*** technique during the training process that removes the converged points from the training data population and also lowers the batch size when the available *training data points is < initial batch size*